 When Citrix wrapped up its data breach investigation earlier this year, the software behemoth revealed a stunning scenario.
 For 6 months, hackers accessed their network, using account spraying (accessing accounts with common passwords) and stealing business documents, some related to the Citrix consulting practice – and may reportedly have also accessed individual drives and email accounts, according to a report by Security Week.

 Network breaches are costly – to intellectual property, brand reputation, consumer confidence, and an organization’s bottom line.
 And while it’s typically the big players splashed across the headlines, organizations of any size are at risk to this mounting threat.

-Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s 2019 security report – and this has risen by 25% in the last year.
+Some attackers are just in it for the chaos: an estimated one in ten targeted attack groups using malware to disrupt or destroy business operations, according to Symantec’s recent security report – and this has risen by 25% in the last year.

 For small businesses just kicking off major IT transformations, simply getting the IT infrastructure up and running can feel overwhelming, not to mention finding the expertise to bolster the network and proactively control and plan for security management.

 Don’t panic – we’re here for you, and we’re going to walk through the basics of network security management every business leader should be mindful of to enable a secure network.

 Let’s start at the beginning.
 A network is comprised of the hardware, software, and protocols that enable multiple devices to share data, and this rapidly growing sector is a specialized brand of IT.
 For example, an employee in Plano can create a PowerPoint deck for a sales pitch, save it on a network drive, and her colleague in Lebanon can open it from that drive and head into the meeting.
 This connectivity allows employees to work closely together, whether they are – or are not – physically close.
 And in an age where people are constantly switching between devices, it enables on-the-go working as well.